 You receive recommendations for “Steady Eddies” and potential high-flyers with sound company fundamentals with Stock Advisor.
 So, you get a healthy mix of growth and value investing.

 Rule Breakers is a better fit for aggressive investors.
-Each recommendation focuses on companies that have high growth candidates.
+Each recommendation focuses on companies that have high growth potential.
 As of this writing, a fair amount of companies are foreign-based and you’ve probably never heard of most of them before.
 I didn’t at least.

 I might receive a small commission if you subscribe to a Motley Fool product.
 Thank you if you do!